Adult and Graduate Open House 2014

 Learn more about peer tutoring options, or download the Peer Tutor Yellow Pages (PDF - Capital login required).

 Supplemental Instruction is an academic support program aimed at historically challenging courses and is designed to increase student performance and retention.
 SI provides regularly scheduled, out-of-class peer-facilitated study and review sessions facilitated by trained SI Leaders.
 SI assistance is open to all students enrolled in the course regardless of ability.
 SI sessions integrate “how to learn” with “what to learn,” meaning that the focus is on discovering how to apply appropriate study strategies in addition to reviewing content material.
 Students who regularly participate in SI sessions generally earn higher course grades and withdraw less often than non-SI participants.
-For Spring 2014 SI is being offered in support of the following courses: MATH 120 and BIOL 152.
+For Fall 2014 SI is being offered in support of the following courses: BIOL 151, CHEM 150, MATH 120 and selected sections of SOSCI 210.

 Peer Academic Advising is a convenient supplement to Capital’s Faculty Academic Advising; our professionally trained staff encourages active learning and helps you identity the tools you need to be a resourceful and successful student.
 Get help with:

 College requires different skills than high school.
 You have to be a better time-manager, study more effectively and think in new ways.
-Our study strategies consultants can help you with:
+Our Academic Coaches can help you with:

 You’ve got a lot going on.
 It’s hard enough to schedule all your activities, so we offer drop-in study and review sessions every week for selected courses.
 You'll get help from an Academic Success Peer Facilitator and classmates in a relaxed group setting.
 You can come on the spur of the moment and as often as you need.
 Courses, days and times vary from one semester to the next, so contact the Academic Success office for more information.